+Writing.

+9. The legal requirement that information, a record or a data message be in writing, is satisfied where that information, record or data message is presented in electronic form, if the information, record or data message is accessible and capable of retention for subsequent reference.

+Provision of information.

-- 9. The legal requirement that information, a writing record or a data message be in writing is satisfied where that information, record or data message is presented in electronic form, if the information, record or data message is accessible and capable of retention for subsequent reference. - 10.
-(1) The legal requirement that information, a Provision of record or a data message be provided or sent to a person information may be met by providing or sending the information, record or data message by electronic means. - (2) For the purpose of this Act, information or a record in electronic form or a data message is not provided or sent to a person if it is merely made available for access by the person and is not capable of being retained. - 11.
-Where a written law requires information, a specified record or a data message to be presented in a specified non-electronic form, that requirement is satisfied if the information or record in electronic form or the data message- - (a) contains substantially the same information; and - (b) is accessible and retainable so as to be usable for subsequent reference. - 12.
-(1) Where a written law requires information, a Original form record or a data message to be presented or retained in its original form, that requirement is satisfied by the information, record or data message being presented in electronic form if- - (a) there exists a reliable assurance as to the maintenance of the integrity of the information or record in electronic form or the data message by the person who presented the information; and
+- 10. (1) The legal requirement that information, a record or a data message be provided or sent to a person may be met by providing or sending the information, record or data message by electronic means. - (2) For the purpose of this Act, information or a record in electronic form or a data message is not provided or sent to a person if it is merely made available for access by the person and is not capable of being retained.

+11. Where a written law requires information, a record or a Specified nondata message to be presented in a specified non-electronic form, that requirement is satisfied if the information or record in electronic form or the data message-

+electronic form.

+- (a) contains substantially the same information; and - (b) is accessible and retainable so as to be usable for subsequent reference. - 12.
+(1) Where a written law requires information, a record Original form. or a data message to be presented or retained in its original form, that requirement is satisfied by the information, record or data message being presented in electronic form if-
-- (b) it is to be presented to a person, the information or record in electronic form or the data message in electronic form is accessible and capable of retention for subsequent reference. - (2) The criterion for assessing integrity under subsection (1) shall be whether the information or record in electronic form or a data message has remained complete and unaltered, apart from the introduction of any changes that arise in the normal course of communication, storage and display. - (3) Reliability under subsection (1) shall be determined in light of all the circumstances, including the purpose for which the information or record in electronic form or the data message was created.

-Rention of information, data messages or records in electronic form

-13. Where a written law requires that certain information, records or data messages be retained, that requirement is satisfied by retaining the information, data messages or records in electronic form.
+- (a) there exists a reliable assurance as to the maintenance of the integrity of the information or record in electronic form or the data message by the person who presented the information; and - (b) it is to be presented to a person, the information or record in electronic form or the data message in electronic form is accessible and capable of retention for subsequent reference. - (2) The criterion for assessing integrity under subsection (1) shall be whether the information or record in electronic form or a data message has remained complete and unaltered, apart from the introduction of any changes that arise in the normal course of communication, storage and display. - (3) Reliability under subsection (1) shall be determined in light of all the circumstances, including the purpose for which the information or record in electronic form or the data message was created. - 13.
+Where a written law requires that certain Retention of information, records or data messages be retained, that data messages requirement is satisfied by retaining the information, data or records in messages or records in electronic form.